Environment Variables

 NODE_ENV | development | Environment mode (development, production, test) |

-CORS_ORIGIN | http://localhost:3000 | Allowed CORS origins (comma-separated) |
+CORS_ORIGIN | http://localhost:3000 | Allowed CORS origins (comma-separated for multiple) |

 REDIS_HOST | localhost | Redis server hostname |